 - Shirts should be tucked in. - PE Kit Children should come to school wearing these on their PE days.
 This should consist of a house PE shirt and plain dark loose/soccer shorts.
-Not cycling shorts. - Trainers to be worn for outdoor P.E. and plimsolls or bare feet for indoor P.E.
-No trainers in the hall. - Appropriate outdoor P.E. kit which consists of school t-shirt plus a hoodie and tracksuit bottoms for colder weather. - Socks should be plain (white, black or grey). - Appropriate footwear to be worn. - No nail varnish and only appropriate earrings. - Children with long hair have it tied back throughout the school day with a suitable plain han band or bobble.
-We would ask for no novelty hair bands or ribbons please.
+Not cycling shorts. - Trainers to be worn for P.E. on the their PE days. - Appropriate outdoor P.E. kit which consists of school t-shirt plus a school jumper or a school sweatshirt.
+Plain tracksuit bottoms for colder weather. - Socks should be plain (white, black or grey). - Appropriate footwear to be worn. - No nail varnish and only appropriate earrings. - Children with long hair have it tied back throughout the school day with a suitable plain hair band or bobble.
+We would ask for no novelty hair bands or ribbons please. - Hair should be an appropriate and acceptable style for school.